maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

-The `CanSwallowNFT()` function returns true if the power value of the attacker is greater than the power value of the owner of the NFT.
+The `canSwallowNFT()` function returns true if the power value of the attacker is greater than the power value of the owner of the NFT.
 The function takes an `address` and an `index` as parameters.
 The address is used to specify the attacker, and the index is used to specify the NFT to be swallowed.
 The function returns true if the power value of the attacker is greater than the power value of the owner of the nft.

 ```solidity
  function hasMinted(address _address) public view returns(bool){